travis-ci/docs-travis-ci-com/user/billing-autorefill.md

 ### Billing

 After each refill, Travis CI sends an email notifying if the payment succeeded or if it failed.
 If payment fails, credits won’t replenish until payment succeeds.
-An invoice/receipt is issued for successful credit purchases that you can obtain via your [Settings -> Plans tab](https://travis-ci.com/account/plan).
+An invoice/receipt is issued for successful credit purchases that you can obtain via your [Settings -> Plan tab](https://app.travis-ci.com/account/plan).